dippodahippo/Yoga-Pose-Detection/README.md

 A part of an Engineering Clinics project, done by me.

 ## Features
--Pose Estimation: Put in the filename and directory of the pose in "image_path" (jpg format) and the code will map out the image.
+-Pose Estimation: Put in the filename and directory of the pose in "image_path" (jpg format) and the code will map out the image. \n
--Pose Comparison: Your camera will be operated by OpenCV and will constantly compare your pose to the image provided.
--Accuracy Calculation: Based on how closely the landmarks appear, the system calculates the accuracy and displays it on the screen.
+-Pose Comparison: Your camera will be operated by OpenCV and will constantly compare your pose to the image provided. \n -Accuracy Calculation: Based on how closely the landmarks appear, the system calculates the accuracy and displays it on the screen. \n

 ## Requirements
 -OpenCV